 - 1. Portfolio Submission: The CED Portfolio can be submitted during the Fall semester of the student's third year but must be submitted no later than the Fall of their fourth year. - 2.
 Portfolios will be submitted on Monday, of the second full week of classes during Fall semester by 4:00 pm. - 3.
 Students will be asked to confer agreement to submit prior to submission. - When a student has notified the program of the intent to submit their portfolio but does not submit on the required date and time it will be considered a non-pass. - A student can opt to submit their portfolio for the first time in the Fall of their 4th year.
 However, students must submit no later than the 4th year, not submitting at that time is considered non-pass. - A student who has not passed the portfolio will have one chance to re-submit.
-This can only be done in the following year during the standard time for submission (Fall). - 4.
-Submission Format: The portfolio will be submitted using an electronic assessment program used within Counselor Education.
-Orientation about the portfolio will be provided in COUN 8510 Contemporary Issues in Counselor Education through program training sessions.
-Starting Fall 2023 portfolios will be developed, submitted and assessed using BOX. - 5.
-Portfolio Evaluators: CED Portfolios are reviewed by the CED program faculty and contributing faculty (College of Education faculty that teach courses required in the doctoral program).
-Students will receive feedback and evaluations from the evaluators within 2-3 weeks of submitting the Portfolio. - 6.
-Portfolio Evaluations: Portfolios are evaluated across the items in a section, and with a section total score.
+This can only be done in the following year during the standard time for submission (Fall). - Submission Format: The portfolio will be submitted using an electronic assessment program used within Counselor Education.
+Orientation about the portfolio will be provided in COUN 8510 Contemporary Issues in Counselor Education as well as through program training sessions.
+Starting Fall 2023 portfolios will be developed, submitted and assessed using Canvas. - Portfolio Evaluators: CED Portfolios are reviewed by the CED program faculty and contributing faculty (College of Education faculty that teach courses required in the doctoral program).
+Students will receive scores and compiled feedback from the evaluators within 2-3 weeks of submitting the Portfolio from the CED Coordinator.